MJoergen/HyperRAM/src/hyperram/README.md

 between the client and the main state machine.
 This makes it very easy to pull out this module if your design requires that.

+## `hyperram_errata.vhd`

+This is an optional errata fix.
+It's sole purpose is to work around a bug in the ISSI revision D dies.

+The bug causes all single-word writes to fail (not function correctly).
+The fix is to convert these to double-word writes, where the second word has byte-enable set to false.

+This module is also implemented as an Avalon MM "sandwich" to be connected directly between the client and the main state machine.
+This makes it very easy to pull out this module if your design requires that.
+Currently, it's presence is controlled by the top-level generic `G_ERRATA_ISSI_D_FIX`, which is default true.

 ## `hyperram_ctrl.vhd`

 This is the main state machine of the HyperRAM controller.